 How To Serve Them

 We love these served on warm tortillas.
 Spread a good tablespoon of the smashed avocado on the tortilla then add the veggies, and top with a couple of slices of halloumi.
 Add a squeeze of lime juice, a dollop of sour cream or natural yoghurt and a few leaves of fresh coriander (cilantro).
 If you wish you could swap the smashed avocado for homemade guacamole.
 You could also add some spicy salsa too.
 And if you want an appetiser for these fajitas try my loaded nachos, they always go down a treat!

 More Halloumi Recipes

 If you love Halloumi then I've got you covered!
 My Halloumi Wraps are one of the most popular recipes on my blog.
 They are seriously tasty and great for a tasty vegetarian lunch.
 Another really popular recipe is my Halloumi Burgers, one of the best veggie burgers, these are a firm family favourite.
 I have a great Halloumi Salad with butternut squash, a favourite salad of mine!
-And if you need a monster veggie sandwich then you'll love my Halloumi Sandwich with grilled veg!
+If you need a monster veggie sandwich then you'll love my Halloumi Sandwich with grilled veg!
+Finally, if curry is your thing try my Creamy Halloumi Curry, packed with flavour this is a great weeknight dinner.

 For the halloumi fajitas

 - 1 tablespoon sunflower oil + 1 teaspoon for cooking the halloumi

 - 1 medium (140g) brown onion peeled, cut in half lengthways then sliced thinly